njko39/github-pages/_posts/2023-11-11-coolestprojects2023.md

 Coolest Projects is the world's leading technology fair for young people.
 This year for the fourth time in Africa!

 # When?
-11:11am 11 Nov 2023
+**11:11am 11 Nov 2023**

 Why the weird time?
 Glad you asked!
 It let's us write the time as:
 `11:11 11/11`

-# Where
+# Where?
-Cape Town Science Centre
+**Cape Town Science Centre**

 Delighted to announce CTSC as our venue for this year, we can show our projects along with all the cool science stuff!

 <!--more-->

-# Who
+# Who can enter Coolest Projects?

-Coolest projects is open
+ * any young person up to the age of 18 (or still in school)
+ * from any coding background whether part of a Coder Dojo, Code Club, or school society, learnt with mom/dad/aunty, self-taught
+ * living and learning in South Africa!

 # Why enter?
  * Certificates: Everyone submitting a valid project will get a certificate
  * Show-casing your talent: you'll show off what SA talent can do!
  * Swag: prizees and give-aways!

-# Who can enter Coolest Projects:
- * any young person up to the age of 18 (or still in school)
- * from any coding background whether part of a Coder Dojo, Code Club, or school society, learnt with mom/dad/aunty, self-taught
- * living and learning in South Africa!

 # What sort of projects?
 Lots!
 Here's a video of some Coolest Projects from 2020: